Jungle-Bus/VapourTrail/README.md

 Put an .osm.pbf file into `imposm/import/` directory.

-Run `make docker-importer` to import the data to the Postgres database.

-The first run will perform several actions:

-* download all the required base images,
-* build and run the containers
-* create the database
-* import the osm.pbf file
-* execute the post_process SQL scripts

-Run `make up-d` to run the services (web and api) in detached mode.
+Run `make run` to run the services (web, api, tiles and database) in detached mode.
+Run `make data-update` to import or update the data to the Postgres database.

 The tiles rendered by t-rex are available at `http://localhost:6767/`.